Qmo37/Java-QuizletBot/README.md

   #### For Windows
   Add the maven bin directory to the PATH

-- API Key from ChatGPT or Claude API
+- API Key from ChatGPT or Claude API (Now the code is optimized for Claude, you need to modify the code if you want to use OpenAI API.)

 ## Usage
 1. Download the files from the repository, using git clone or download the zip file